Welcome to the Faculty Cluster in African American Literary and Cultural Studies in the English Department at the University of Pittsburgh!

 - Brief descriptions of each faculty member’s interests, areas of expertise, and publications, as well as links to their individual faculty webpages and personal websites, where you can read more detailed information about them;

-- An overview of the Center for African American Poetry and Poetics (CAAPP) at the University of Pittsburgh, co-founded and co-directed by Professors Terrance Hayes and Dawn Lundy Martin, with a link to the Center’s website;
+- An overview of the Center for African American Poetry and Poetics (CAAPP) at the University of Pittsburgh, co-founded by Professors Terrance Hayes and Dawn Lundy Martin;

 - A list of current undergraduate course offerings in the fields of African American Literary and Cultural Studies in the English Department at the University of Pittsburgh, together with brief course descriptions.

 Geoffrey Glover, Senior Lecturer